Train a Real-world Local Path Planner in One Hour via Partially Decoupled Reinforcement Learning and Vectorized Diversity: Related works

-To elevate the training time efficiency of DRL, Mnih \textit{et al.} \cite{A3C} proposed the Asynchronous Advantage Actor-Critic (A3C) framework.
-With the aid of distributed data collection and asynchronous model optimization, A3C remarkably shortens the training time versus the standard DRL method.
-However, the training data in A3C is discarded immediately once the gradients have been computed, giving rise to its low sample efficiency.
-Contrastingly, the Ape-X \cite{apex} framework employed a shared memory to store the experiences generated by these distributed agents and optimized the model in an off-policy manner so that the experiences could be reused.
-Analogously to A3C, the Ape-X decoupled the data collection and model optimization procedures into multi-actor and one learner, then ran them concurrently to improve training time efficiency.
-Nevertheless, there are two notable drawbacks in the Ape-X framework.
-First, the multi-thread deployed actor mode is inefficient, which could exert three adverse repercussions upon the learning system: a) if the Forward Propagation (FP) of the network is computed by the CPU, it precludes the usage of large-scale networks because the CPU is notorious for its inefficiency in large scale networks computing. b) if the FP is computed by the GPU, the parallel computing feature of the GPU is not fully utilized, for the computation is requested separately and asynchronously by actors. c) the data flow in Ape-X is cumbersome and could be bottlenecked by the transmission bandwidth, where the data is firstly accumulated by the local buffer of each actor and then packed into the shared memory by a background thread.
+Specifically, Ape-X decouples data collection and model optimization into multi-actor and single-learner components, which operate concurrently to enhance training time efficiency.
+Unlike previous frameworks, Ape-X stores the data collected by actors in an experience buffer for reuse, rather than discarding it after use.
+Similar works following this framework include R2D2 \citep{r2d2}, SEED RL \citep{seed_rl}, and QR-SAC \citep{qr_sac_nature, QR-SAC}.
+Nevertheless, two notable drawbacks persist within this framework.
+First, the Multi-thread Deployed Actor (MDA) mode is inefficient, which could exert three adverse repercussions upon the learning system: a) if the Forward Propagation (FP) of the network is computed by the CPU, it precludes the usage of large-scale networks because the CPU is notorious for its inefficiency in large scale networks computing. b) if the FP is computed by the GPU, the parallel computing feature of the GPU is not fully utilized, for the computation is requested separately and asynchronously by many actors. c) the data flow can be cumbersome and bottlenecked by the transmission bandwidth, where the data has to be firstly accumulated by the local buffer of each actor and then packed into the shared memory.
 Second, the actors and learner are completely decoupled without coordinating their running speeds.
 If actors run far slower than the learner, it’s likely that the data is overused, which could adversely impact its stability.
 Otherwise, the data might be abandoned without full utilization, resulting in low sample efficiency.
-In the experiments of \cite{apex}, despite being equipped with dueling networks and PER to enhance its sample efficiency, Ape-X requires a hundred times more samples to surpass other DRL baselines.
-Since the relative speed of the actors and learner can be influenced by the breakdown of actors or fluctuates with the hardware occupation \cite{apex}, these two unfavorable cases are inevitable.
-Hence, further works need to be done to resolve the shortcomings of existing research.
+Since the relative speed of the actors and learner can be influenced by the breakdown of actors or fluctuates with the hardware occupation \citep{apex}, these two unfavorable cases are inevitable.